 top of page

-I currently work as a Policy Adviser at the Royal Society, the UK's national academy of sciences, where I lead our work on data and the planet, as well as privacy enhancing technologies.
-I have also worked in human rights and social justice research consulting.
+I currently work as a Senior Policy Adviser at the Royal Society, the UK's national academy of science, where I lead work related to cryptography and society, inclusive tech/AI development and tech sustainability.

-I worked with Dr. Virginia Nazarea in the Ethnoecology and Biodiversity Laboratory at the University of Georgia.
+I worked with Dr Virginia Nazarea in the Ethnoecology and Biodiversity Laboratory, as well as Dr Jennifer Jo Thompson in the Social Sustainability of Agrifood Systems Lab at the University of Georgia.

 AT A GLANCE